 The brand started as an organic farm in Colorado and now brings sustainable practices to its clothing line, including jackets, hoodies, sweatshirts, shorts, pants, tops, and eco-friendly camping gear like blankets and hammocks.

-In a super cool process, they gather recycled coffee grounds from local coffee shops, grind them into nano-sized particles, and mix them with recycled plastic water bottles.
+Most garments are made from recycled materials like recycled nylon, recycled spandex, recycled organic cotton, and recycled coffee – they gather recycled coffee grounds from local coffee shops, grind them into nano-sized particles, and mix them with recycled plastic water bottles.
 Voila—you get morning brew turned into an odor-resistant fiber.

 Most clothes are also coated in a non-toxic DWR (AKA Durable Water Repellent) finish.

-Garments are designed in Salt Lake City, Utah before being made in ethical and eco-friendly factories around the globe.
+Garments are designed in Salt Lake City, Utah before being made in ethical factories around the globe.
 All of Coalatree’s overseas partners are bluesign® approved.
+Their factory partners are progressing towards zero emissions by using renewables, efficient machinery, and low-impact ventilation.

 Coalatree uses tree-friendly packaging (made from post-consumer recycled paper) and waterless dyeing for many of their garments, which saves thousands of gallons.